Squalius cephalus: Tackle and tactics

 Using flies such as damselfly patterns or even larger, dark patterns such as those that imitate slugs can be very good if presented correctly.
 More obvious, shiny flies that imitate small fish may work for more aggressive chub, this method is all-year but best in warmer months.
 Nymph patterns also do well.
+In late summer grass hopper and beetle fly patterns also work very well.